plone/training/docs/mastering-plone/api.md

 plone.app.debugtoolbar

 : An add-on that allows you to inspect nearly everything.
-It even has an interactive console, a tester for TALES-expressions and includs a reload-feature like {py:mod}`plone.reload`.
+It even has an interactive console, a tester for TALES-expressions and includes a reload-feature like {py:mod}`plone.reload`.

 plone.reload